renovate-tests/create-cozy-app/packages/cozy-scripts/docs/webpack-configs.md

     - `path` to `img`, the ouput folder
     - `name` to `[name].[hash].[ext]` for production environment, `[name].[ext]` for other environments

+It will also add the plugin from `svg-sprite-loader` to be use in the extract mode (when loaded inside html or css codes for example).

 ### `webpack.config.preact.js`

 A config to resolve all `react` aliases using [`Preact`](https://preactjs.com) instead.